jdcrouse/urban-driftionary/spec.md

 Else:
 ```
 {
+        "status": "error",
-    "error": "Term is not defined yet"
+        "reason": "Term is not defined."
     }
 ```

 ---